Understanding Saratoga Springs property appreciation

-Over time, the worth of a house will fluctuate up and down.
+Over time, the worth of a home will fluctuate up and down.

-When your home appreciates you have a larger asset to borrow against, and you get a higher profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you make a better profit when you sell.

-There is a variety of reasons why property values in Saratoga Springs vary.
-So, how can you be sure what you're buying today will appreciate over time?
+There is a variety of reasons why property values in Saratoga Springs waver.
+So, how will you know what you're investing in presently will appreciate over time?

-The most important thing to consider is that you go with a real estate agent in Saratoga Springs who is familiar with the factors that affect local prices.
+It's critical that you pick a real estate agent in Saratoga Springs who can identify the factors that drive local prices.

-What is the most important factor impacting real estate appreciation?
-Many guess that it's the economy.
+What is the greatest factor affecting real estate appreciation?
+Many believe that it's the economy.

-But the most important factors that determine your house's value depend on the local Saratoga Springs economy and housing market.
+But the most important issues that figure your house's value are specific to the local Saratoga Springs economy and housing market.

-Recent home sales - What's the time on market?
-What was the selling price versus the listing price?
-Some information can be retrieved from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.
+The latest home sales - How fast are houses selling?
+Are sellers having to discount much or offer concessions Some information can often be retrieved from public records, but a good agent with a login to the local MLS will often be able to provide a more complete picture.

-It's smart to be informed about the factors that influence your house's price.
+It's smart to learn about the factors that impact your home's value.

-to get an assessment of your property's value.
+Get an assessment of your property's value here